docyes/backticker/README.md

 Stop the current internal timer and any subsequent tick events from firing.

-## reset([options])
+## restart([options])

 Restart the current timer.

-If {interval: number} is passed as an option sets the tick interval rate otherwise defaults to every 0 ms.
+If {interval: number} is passed as an option sets the tick interval rate otherwise defaults to interval from constructor.

 If {immediate: true} is passed as an option will emit a tick event immediately.

 ## immediate()

-Emit a tick event and reset the current timer effectively restarting.
+Emit a tick event and restart the current timer effectively restarting.

 ## Catalog of Events
 "tick" — when the elapsed time is equal to the set interval